Angkon-Kar/Number-Guessing-Game/README.md

 ---

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [https://github.com/Angkon-Kar/LICENSE.git] file for details.